Ghrind/gitgut/README.md

 Display PR and JIRA tickets info about the branches that are currently checked out on your git repository.

+## Disclaimer

+This gem is tailored for the JobTeaser.com development workflow and is probably not suited for anything else at this time.

+Use only for inspiration purpose.

 ## Expected features

 * Show how many commits are not merged in staging/develop